djino97/ClustersAnalysis/README.md

 # Clusters analysis

 The program is developed in C# using the WinForm UI library.
-Clustering is a Machine Learning technique that involves the grouping of data points.__The main function of the program is clustering  the input set of points, using different methods for this._
+Clustering is a Machine Learning technique that involves the grouping of data points.The main function of the program is clustering  the input set of points, using different methods for this.
 K-Means Clustering method.

 Determining the distance between points: euclidean distance and dominance distance.